Fahey Continues Last Season’s Form

 Punters might have thought it was the dogs standing on top of the victory dais at Addington that heralded a new wave of stars from the Fahey team.
 But really it was the pups that Dave Fahey found standing on top of their flooded kennels the following morning that signal the best is yet to come from Canterbury’s million-dollar man.

-Dave and Jean Fahey owned a rain-sodden Addington last Wednesday night, when in little more than an hour debuting youngsters Winsome Merc, Sensative Harry, Doubleo Tom and the champ-in-waiting, Johnny Midnight, gapped their rivals with supersonic wins.
+Dave and owned a rain-sodden Addington last Wednesday night, when in little more than an hour debuting youngsters Winsome Merc, Sensative Harry, Doubleo Tom and -in-waiting, Johnny Midnight, gapped their rivals with supersonic wins.

 It was just a peep into the future, however, for the husband-and-wife team which dominated greyhound racing this year, bagging virtually every feature race in an unprecedented winning spree that all but topped $1 million in stakes.